-Various cultures and people like Buddhists, Hindus and Tibetans have been captivated by the beauty and depth of this symbol in the history.
+Various cultures and people like Buddhists, Hindus and Tibetans have been captivated by the beauty and depth of this symbol in history.
 The symbol is also known as ‘a representation of our unconscious self’ and a reflection of our archetypes as put by Psychoanalyst Carl Jung.
 Thus, the ‘mandala painting’ art therapy is believed to have a healing power through which one reflects the creator’s soul and self.

 The nature of creating a mandala is therapeutic and symbolic.
 The patterns, choice of colors and shapes do carry insights on one’s inner self and personality as well as providing a great form of free expression.
-Whatever you are feeling or thinking at the very moment of drawing and painting a mandala, finds form on the canvas and causing the creator to experience an ultimate series of mindful moments.
+Whatever you are feeling or thinking at the very moment of drawing and painting a mandala, finds the form on the canvas and causing the creator to experience an ultimate series of mindful moments.
 With every stroke of the brush and every thought and feeling reflected on the canvas, the therapy will happen incidentally, promising mindfulness, calmness of the mind and elimination of overthinking, stress or negative thoughts.

-Similar to most of the art forms and therapies, the cliché saying ‘it’s not about the final product, its about the journey’ is absolutely valid for the ‘mandala art therapy’ leading one to create a snapshot of inner self and unconscious mind.
+Similar to most of the art forms and therapies, the cliché saying ‘it’s not about the final product, it is about the journey’ is absolutely valid for the ‘mandala art therapy’ leading one to create a snapshot of the inner self and unconscious mind.

 At The LifeCo, many patients are starting to create mandalas as a once or twice a week activity, and most of them end up getting their brushes and canvases on a daily basis and release their thoughts and feelings, becoming calmer and clearer.

-Everything we hear has a particular emotional and physical impact on our body and mind, thus not very surprisingly, sound is utilized as a therapeutic form of healing.
-Sound has been utilized by many ancient cultures like Icaros and Hindus in the past, to treat and heal the sick.
-The fundamental intention of the sound healing therapies have always been same, which is to provide a sense of balance instead of imbalance and lead to a calmer state of mind.
+Everything we hear has a particularly emotional and physical impact on our body and mind, thus not very surprisingly, a sound is utilized as a therapeutic form of healing.
+The sound has been utilized by many ancient cultures like Icaros and Hindus in the past, to treat and heal the sick.
+The fundamental intention of the sound healing therapies has always been the same, which is to provide a sense of balance instead of imbalance and lead to a calmer state of mind.

 How does the therapy work?